Master Services Agreement (MSA)

 Customer agrees to maintain the following as a condition of support:

-- MFA enabled for all admin and user accounts in Microsoft 365 or Google Workspace.
+1. MFA is enabled for all admin and user accounts in Microsoft 365 or Google Workspace.

-- Required agents installed: RMM, EDR/AV, and any logging components Provider specifies.
+3. Required agents installed: RMM, EDR/AV, and any logging components the Provider specifies.

-- Privileged access limited; local admin only for approved roles.
+4. Privileged access is limited; local admin access is only granted for approved roles.

 A6.
 User Lifecycle and Device Standards